HurleySk/CiCdAzureSqlDbSchemaManager/README.md

 - **SourceDatabase**: The development database to deploy FROM
 - **TargetDatabases**: List of target databases to deploy TO
 - **ConfigTables**: Tables that should have both schema AND data synchronized
+- **ExcludedTables**: Tables to exclude from schema comparison and deployment
+  - Format: `"schema.tablename"` or just `"tablename"` (defaults to `dbo` schema)
+  - Example: `["dbo.TempTable", "audit.AuditLog", "SystemLog"]`
+  - Use cases: Exclude temporary tables, audit logs, or environment-specific tables
+- **IncludedSchemas**: Optional list of schemas to include (if empty, all schemas are included)

 #### Deployment Options
 - **PreviewMode**: If true, shows changes without applying them